THE HISTORY OF IAAGT

 – Ervin Polster

-Tribute to Miriam by Ervin Polster
+Tribute to Miriam by Erving Polster

 I was married 52 years to my beloved Miriam, a woman of grace, freshness, and artistic savvy.
 She was especially devoted to music, her first love, which was always in the background of anything she did.
 Miriam was a singer and storyteller.
 She effortlessly got into the hearts of her listeners combining the natural skills of storyteller with her ability to frame her words as though each one was made to order for the sequence of her thoughts.
 Our house was always filled with music, often her own singing which filled the atmosphere.
 It was a captivating experience to listen to her.
 But the breadth of her perspectives went beyond music.
 When the children were old enough to be in school for most of the day she went to graduate school to become a psychologist.
 She was a natural learner and fell right into the teachings of psychology.